 Update: UK based affordable phone manufacturer Wileyfox has entered administration.
 Two handsets from the company currently sit in this list - the Swift 2 Plus and Swift 2 - so we've updated this article with caveats as we don't currently know what it means for those who own Wileyfox phones.

-If you're in the market for a cheap smartphone deal then you're in luck, as Black Friday is in full swing, ensuring there are stealing offers to be had right now.
+If you're in the market for a cheap smartphone then you're in luck, as we've got the best low-cost handsets lined up for you right here.